weaversa/cryptol-course/labs/LorumIpsum/LoremIpsumAnswers.md

 tag Issue x = join "LoremIpsumKey" # (join Issue) # x
 ```

-> Now that we have all the helper function (wrapping, tagging, and
+> Now that we have all the helper functions (wrapping, tagging, and
   CRC), we can look at Figure 1 and tie the whole thing together.

 ```